damyan/kicktipp/README.md

 # Description
 Implements some basic automation for auto submitting tips on [kicktipp](https://kicktipp.com).
 The auto submitting is based on [selenium](https://www.selenium.dev) browser automation.
+Login credentials are PGP-encrypted with [SOPS](https://technotim.live/posts/install-mozilla-sops/).

 Currently only result submitting for the `2-1 bot` is implemented, but the automation module can be extended easily for each types of bets.